 The layout of existing plumbing and electrical lines should be reviewed to avoid conflicts during installation.
 Depending on local codes, factors like subfloor or basement placement might also be regulated.

 Consulting with an installer and reviewing your area’s codes can illuminate any restrictions.
-Evaluating these various placement criteria upfront will help you choose functionally optimised locations and pass inspections seamlessly.
+Evaluating these placement criteria upfront will help you choose functionally optimised locations and pass inspections seamlessly.

 Common Rooms for Having Gas Lines Installed